Adeel-AA/AppleNeuralHash2ONNX/README.md

 ![Windows](windows-background-edited.png)

-which clearly identifies as the same image however the hash produced is completely different:
+Which clearly identifies as the same image however the hash produced is completely different:

 ```
 ff0dcf8b9371ebd28a4f5d2d